Shelter & Facility Rental FAQs

 - The applicant is prohibited from raising funds, charging admission, or providing private training for pay unless combined with an OSMP Commercial Use Permit.

 - Use of live bands and amplification is restricted.
-Applicants must comply with the city noise ordinance as defined in chapter 5-9, B.R.C.
-1981 and section 8-3-13, B.R.C 1981.
 If it is determined that noise is disturbing other visitors, the persons responsible will be asked to lower the noise and/or terminate the event and may be charged an additional fee for the services of the noise control officer(s) and will be responsible for any violations of city regulations.

-- Change policy: Changes can be made online at no additional charge up to 15 days before the scheduled event.
+- Change policy: Changes can be made at no additional charge up to 15 days before the scheduled event.
 No changes can be made to reservations that are 14 or fewer days prior to the scheduled event.
-If you require assistance by OSMP staff, you will be charged an additional $25 administrative fee.

 - Refunds: There are no refunds for alcohol or parking permits.
 There are no refunds for cancellations due to inclement weather or conditions, including but not limited to: rain, strong winds or wildfires.
 Check in advance for any fire bans.
 There is no guarantee that fires of any kind will be allowed at OSMP facilities.